(1) The registration of a company has the following effects as from the date of incorporation.

 (2) The subscribers to the memorandum, together with such other persons as may from time to time become members of the company, are a body corporate by the name stated in the certificate of incorporation.

 (3) That body corporate is capable of exercising all the functions of an incorporated company.

 (4) The status and registered office of the company are as stated in, or in connection with, the application for registration.

-(5) In the case of a company having a share capital, the subscribers to the memorandum become holders of the shares specified in the statement of capital and initial shareholdings.
+(5) In the case of a company having a share capital, the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.